 Additional considerations for a regulated financial institution operating in the agentic space.

 The MCP server should be paranoid by default.
 Start with the narrowest possible permissions, and expand only when the cardholder explicitly opts in.
-The same principle that governs card-not-present transactions applies here: higher risk of fraud means tighter controls.
+The same principle that governs card-not-present transactions.

 Things I'd want to explore with the team: